iMajna/lenses-ansible/README.md

 ## Role Variables

-Set the protocol you are using in your Kafka cluster:  PLAINTEXT/SSL_AUTH/SSL_ENCRYPT/SASL_PLAINTEXT/SASL_SCRAM At the moment only: PLAINTEXT and SASL_PLAINTEXT are supported.
+Set the protocol you are using in your Kafka cluster:  PLAINTEXT/SSL_AUTH/SSL_ENCRYPT/SASL_PLAINTEXT/SASL_SCRAM

+At the moment only: PLAINTEXT and SASL_PLAINTEXT are supported.
 SASL_SCRAM should be as well, but its not tested.

     security_protocol:

-If trial is set to "yes" you have to change `trial_download_url` so that points to archive you got from Lenses with generated trail license.
+If trial is set to "yes" you have to change `trial_download_url` so that points to archive you got from Lenses with generated trial license.

     trial:

-Otherwise change `templates/enterpise-license.json` with value you got from Lenses.
+Otherwise change `templates/enterprise-license.json` with value you got from Lenses.

 If you want create User home directory enable following var: